Five Stages of Addiction: Treatment at Smarmore

 Support groups such as Narcotics Anonymous (NA) and SMART Recovery meetings are free resources for those who do not have the means to access residential care.
 Group therapy and support groups, key elements of recovery from addiction, enhance self-awareness and insight through the shared experiences and openness of peers.
 Recovery fellows work together to find freedom from addiction, empathise and support each other, and the positive change seen in others inspires hope.
 Groups can be accessed online and in person.

 If you need emergency mental health advice or medical support due to drug misuse please call the NHS 24 helpline as soon as possible 111.
 The advice is free and could save a life.

-If you need advice on accessing inpatient rehab treatment for addictions, please call our Smarmore Castle 24-Hour helpline on +353 041 214 5111 to arrange a free addiction assessment.
-We are here to help.
+If you need advice on accessing inpatient rehab treatment for addictions, please call our Smarmore Castle has a helpline where you can speak to a professional who can advise you on our addiction treatment options.